-Killing and removing roof moss isn't really all that difficult.
+Killing and removing roof moss isn’t really all that difficult.
 It is however time consuming.
-It will also require you to get up on your roof.
-What follows on this page are the steps you'll need to take in order to kill and remove the moss that's on your roof.
+It will also require you to get up on your roof with a good roof moss killer.
+What follows on this page are the steps you’ll need to take in order to kill and remove the moss that’s on your roof.

 OK Let’s Get Started